sangeeta0201/PFSan_Artifact/README.txt

   The first instruction in the trace shows real computation as 2.70400010000000e7 and floating-point computation as 27040000, hence rounding error has occurred.
   $ quit

 (3).
-Performance testing (Shorter Version) (Section 5: (Performance speedup with PFSan compared to FPSanitizer))

-  $ cd /home/PFPSanitizer/performance
-  $ ./run_perf_short.sh
-  This script will run performance benchmarks and produce graphs similar to speedup.pdf(Figure 8) and slowdown.pdf(Figure 9) with only 128 bits of precision and 1, 8, 32, and 64 number of cores.
-  Please note that we have disabled turbo-boost and hyper-threading, and our data is generated on a 64 core machine.

-(4).
-Performance testing (Full Version) (Section 5: (Performance speedup with PFSan compared to FPSanitizer))
+Performance testing (Section 5: (Performance speedup with PFPSanitizer compared to FPSanitizer))

+  We have done our performance experiments with licensed spec benchmarks, and we won't provide the source code of spec benchmarks.
+However, please check our public git repo for patch update:https://github.com/rutgers-apl/PFPSanitizer

+  We have provided benchmarks that don't require license.

   $ cd PFPSanitizer/performance
   $ ./run_perf.sh
-  This script will run performance benchmarks and produce graphs speedup.pdf(Figure 8) and slowdown.pdf(Figure 9).
+  This script will run two performance benchmarks and produce graphs speedup.pdf(Figure 8) and slowdown.pdf(Figure 9), only for AMG and MILCmk.

   Please note that we have disabled turbo-boost and hyper-threading, and our data is generated on a 64 core machine.